VinayakSingoriya/Kubernetes-In-Action/01_Introduction/README.md

 Kubernetes simplifies this by abstracting hardware and providing a unified platform for deploying and running apps.
 This allows developers to deploy apps without assistance and lets operations teams focus on infrastructure maintenance without needing deep knowledge of the applications.

-## Understanding what container are
+## Understanding what containers are

 When you have different software pieces on one computer needing different setups or versions, it's a hassle to manage them all separately.
 You can give each one its own virtual machine, but that's wasteful and time-consuming.
 As the number of software pieces grows, it becomes impractical to give each its own virtual machine.
 This wastes both hardware and the time of the people managing the system.